 You’ve met them: slightly curved back, eyes glued to the screen, minimized font size and a 14 step template in Jira.
 Story, check.
 Acceptance criteria check.
 Examples, check.
 Logfiles, hmm still have to run that query.
 Mockups, check.
 Test scenarios, check.
 Linking all previously known issues to this one, in progress, compare it to the definition of ready, next week.
-Discussions with the Development Team and Stakeholders lead to an updated template or a simple statement: “The details are in the ticket.”
+Discussions with the Developers and Stakeholders lead to an updated template or a simple statement: “The details are in the ticket.”

 The Story Writer, or scribe writes ideas and information on behalf of another, sometimes copying from another document, sometimes from oral instruction on behalf of an illiterate person, sometimes transcribing from another medium such as a tape recording, shorthand, or personal notes.